camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 Checkpointing:
 ```
 sc.setCheckpointDir("/hdfs_directory/")
-df.checkpoint()
+rdd.checkpoint()
 ```

-When to make a checkpoint?
+:star: When to make a checkpoint?
 - Noisy cluster (lots of users compiting for resources)
 - Expensive and long computations